 Travel protection for when you’re mixing work and leisure

-Although you can choose any place in the world as your destination, your travel insurance may only cover trips beyond a certain distance from your home, depending on your country of residence.
+Be aware that your travel insurance may only cover trips beyond a certain distance from your home, depending on your country of residence.

 Check to see what geographic regions are covered under your specific plan, and whether your country of residence has a reciprocal healthcare agreement with the countries you’re visiting and what these agreements cover.